moojig12/42-MiniRT/README.md

 Each scene can have a Camera, Objects and Lighting with each varying aspects of their own.

 # TO-DO
-*	Finish writing the parsing for object attributes and the parser.
+-	Finish writing the parsing for object attributes and the parser.
+--	Stopped at populating normalized vector for camera!
-*	Implement the camera and light ray generation.
+-	Implement the camera and light ray generation.
-*	Check the Parser for any issues.
+-	Check the Parser for any issues.